canonical/juju-doctor/README.md

 ## Writing Probes

 ### Scriptlet
-Scriptlet probes are written in Python, and can run on standardized artifacts that can be provided either as static files, or gathered from a live model.
+Scriptlet probes are written in Python, and run on standardized artifacts that can be provided either as static files, or gathered from a live model.

 Currently, we support the following artifacts:
 - **`status`**: `juju status --format=yaml`